Automatic semigroups vs automaton semigroups: Examples and counterexamples

-The latter happens to be the common smallest nontrivial member of the family of Baumslag-Solitar monoids (see \cite{HoffmannPhD} for instance), namely~$\BS^1_{\!+}(1,0)$, and of a wide family of right-cancellative semigroups, that we readily call~\emph{Artin-Krammer} monoids and that have been introduced and studied in~\cite{kram} (see also~\cite{Hes, HeOz, Ozo}), namely~$\AK^1_{\!+}(\Gamma)$ associated with the Coxeter-like matrix~$\Gamma=\ $\scalebox{.7}{$ $}.
+The latter happens to be the common smallest nontrivial member of the family of Baumslag--Solitar monoids (see \cite{HoffmannPhD} for instance), namely~$\BS^{\ttunit}_{ +}\!(1,0)$, and of a wide family of right-cancellative semigroups, that we readily call~\emph{Artin--Krammer} monoids and that have been introduced and studied in~\cite{kram} (see also~\cite{Hes, HeOz, Ozo}), namely~$\AK^{\ttunit}_{ +}\!(\Gamma)$ associated with the Coxeter-like matrix~$\Gamma=\ $\scalebox{.7}{$ $}.

 \end{example}

 Examples~\ref{ex-akram} and~\ref{ex-bsThreeTwo} describe important members from both these families.